Sullivan County Workers’ Comp Lawyer

 If an unethical physician claims that an injury is not work-related, or if less compensation is provided than what is rightfully deserved, an independent doctor can be consulted for a second opinion.
 However, the visit must be paid for by the injured worker, not the employer (and their insurance company).
 We regularly work with independent medical providers who are experts in evaluating workers’ compensation injuries.
 If an external evaluation is needed, we can put you in contact with reputable healthcare providers.

-Additionally, we would invite you to call our firm.
+Additionally, we would invite you to call our firm to talk with a Sullivan County Workers’ Comp Lawyer.
 If you are denied benefits, or your case was undervalued, Mark Hurt can file an appeal to have a claim heard before Tennessee’s Court of Workers’ Compensation Claims and fight tenaciously to help in seeking full compensation.
 In Tennessee, it can be difficult to secure benefits for minor work injuries; however, if an injury is severe, the chances of overturning a denial are much higher.

 Can I Lose My Job If I Report a Work Injury?